hellflame/argparse/README.md

 1. sub command has different context, so you can have two `--flag`, and different help message output
 2. sub command show help message seperately, it's for user to understand your program *step by step*.
 While `Group Argument` helps user to understand your program *group by group*

+**[v1.7.3]** Fix:

+* Invoked Action

+if subparser is invoked, the root parser will **NOT** be invoked.

+* When Not Invoked

+if subparser is **NOT** invoked, no argument's default value will be applied, and required argument will not be checked ...
+The subparser remains dead.
+(It's a bug if the subparser gets alive !)

 #### 10. Argument Action √

 Argument Action allows you to do anything with the argument if there is any match, this enables infinite possibility when parsing arguments. [example](examples/any-type-action/main.go)